Trade Protectionism Methods With Examples, Pros, and Cons

 But sometimes subsidies can have the opposite effect.
-A good example of this is, once again, in the U.S. agricultural industry.
 The Agricultural Adjustment Act of 1933 allowed the government to pay farmers not to grow crops or livestock.
-That would allow their fields to rest and regain nutrients due to overproduction.
-It also restricted supply.
-That increased prices.
-It helped farmers devastated by the Dust Bowl, but made food even more expensive for consumers.
+The government wanted to control supply and increase prices.
+Farmers could also let their fields rest and regain nutrients due to overproduction.
+It helped the agriculture industry but raised food costs during the Depression.

 A third method is to impose quotas on imported goods.
 This method is more effective than the first two.
 No matter how low a foreign country sets the price through subsidies, it can’t ship more goods.

 Most textbooks omit the fourth type of trade protectionism because it is subtle.
 It is a deliberate attempt by a country to lower its currency value.
 This would make its exports cheaper and more competitive.
 This method can result in retaliation and start a currency war.
-One way countries can lower their currency's value through a fixed exchange rate.
-This is like China's yuan.
-Another way is by creating so much national debt that it has the same effect, like the U.S. dollar decline.
+One way countries can lower their currency's value through a fixed exchange rate, like China's yuan.
+Another way is by creating so much national debt that it has the same effect.
+Some countries criticize the U.S. government for doing that, creating a U.S. dollar decline.

 If a country is trying to grow strong in a new industry, tariffs will protect it from foreign competitors.
 That gives the new industry’s companies time to develop their own competitive advantages.